bharatreddy/sataurlib/README.md

 A setup.py script is provided for installation.
 Dependencies can be installed using the requirements.txt repo.

-A few examples are presented in the "docs" folder.
+A few examples on using this repo are in the "docs" folder.

 Please refer the documentation of the respective satellites before using the data for analysis and/or publication purposes.